32 Parts of the Body Meditation:

 When I returned to the USA, I lived at Taungpulu Kaba-Aye Monastery in Boulder Creek, Ca. for over 8 years, practicing Vipassana and the 32 parts meditation.
 After leaving the monastery and becoming an MBSR teacher, I worked with the 32 parts on and off for 26 years and gradually realized its power and profundity.
 My primary insight is illustrated by a Gary Larson cartoon from the “Far Side,” showing a cow in a pasture eating grass who suddenly calls out to the other cows, “Hey wait a minute, this is grass, we’re eating grass!”
 My realization seemed in the same vein, “Hey wait a minute, this is a body, we have a body!”

 The 32 Parts is a versatile practice that can be used for both insight and concentration leading to absorption.
 This practice can help you understand the true nature of the body, recognize its impermanence, and comprehend how the body is made of four primary elements: solidity, liquidity motion, and temperature.
 This practice has also been used for healing, and ultimately offers access to deep freedom and peace.

 Flesh, Sinews, Bones, Bone Marrow, Kidneys

 Bile, Phlegm, Pus, Blood, Sweat, Fat

 Tears, Grease, Saliva, Mucus, Oil of the Joints, Urine

 Gradually the instructions move from the outside to the inside.
-From skin you move into the flesh (muscles), sinews (connective tissue), bones and bone marrow.
+From skin, you move into the flesh (muscles), sinews (connective tissue), bones, and bone marrow.
 From bone marrow, which is responsible for blood formation, you move into the internal organs beginning with kidneys that are blood purifiers.
-As you continue the practice you may begin to see how all these parts are interconnected although it’s an interesting arrangement to see that feces is next to brain.
+As you continue the practice you may begin to see how all these parts are interconnected although it’s an interesting arrangement to see that feces is next to the brain.
 Figure that out!